robaxelsen/webgrabjs/README.md

 # Webgrab.js

-Really simple CLI tool to quickly grab a screenshot of the front page of a website.
+Really simple CLI tool to quickly grab a screenshot of a website url.

 ### Installation